Conservative Christians Outraged by UN's Vote to Evacuate West Bank

 "The extent of those powers, and how quickly he can act on them all, remains to be seen," he noted, adding the Christians and conservatives who love and support Israel should be deeply concerned.

-Speaking specifically about Sec.-Gen. Guterres, Gaffney said the man is an enemy of Israeli security.
+Speaking specifically about Guterres, Gaffney said the man is an enemy of Israeli security.

 "I believe that, as is true of the vast majority of Christian conservatives, Guterres is hostile to Israel, as we saw in this vote of member nations of the United Nations."